HackYourFuture/Node.js/week3/LESSONPLAN.md

 [Templating engines](https://www.youtube.com/watch?v=oZGmHNZv7Sc)

-Motiviation, link to last exercise, js, html and styling all intermixed in same file, it is a mess
+Motivation, link to last exercise, js, html and styling all intermixed in same file, it is a mess

-Solution is to use a templating engine to separrate the view from the node code but still use the data from node in the view
+Solution is to use a templating engine to separate the view from the node code but still use the data from node in the view

 How do templating engines work